neo-project/docs/docs/en-us/reference/govapi/unclaimedGas.md

-# Function unclaimedGas
+# unclaimedGas Method

-Return unclaimed GAS amount of this address.
+Returns unclaimed GAS amount of this address.

 ## Contract